 COVID-19 is not the first crisis we have endured, and it will likely not be the last.
-While we have not experienced the particular pain points of this virus all at one time before—like schools shutting down and grocery stores running low on items—we do have experience over the past several decades with some other pretty nasty events, including: 1970’s energy crisis, 1980’s Black Monday, and 1990’s savings and loan crisis, along with the recession during the early part of that decade.
-Then we feared Y2K, the 2000-2002 Dot-com bubble, September 11,, 2001 and the Great Recession of 2008.
+While we have not experienced the particular pain points of this virus all at one time before—like work from home requirements and grocery store supply shortages—we do have experience over the past several decades with some other pretty nasty events, including: 1970’s energy crisis, 1980’s Black Monday and 1990’s savings and loan crisis, along with the recession during the early part of that decade.
+Then we feared Y2K, the 2000-2002 Dot-com bubble, September 11, 2001 and the Great Recession of 2008.

 We have been through scary times before and have come out stronger on the other side.
-While past results are not indicative of future performance, we believe this situation will be no different.
-Of course, we will likely come out on the other side with a new “normal”.
-We can’t predict what changes will be made as a result of COVID-19, but as we all endure the effects of this pandemic, we do recommend focusing on what you can control.
+While past results are not indicative of future performance, we believe this situation is no different.
+Many things have changed as a result of COVID-19, and even as our country begins to reopen, there are still quite a few unknowns left to navigate.
+As we all endure the continued effects of this pandemic, we do recommend focusing on what you can control.
 We have listed a few items to consider:

 - Do continue to save toward your financial goals, like making sure you are deferring into your 401(k).
 Your dollars will go further in your retirement fund if you continue to contribute as you normally do.